Azure-Samples/key-vault-dotnet-core-quickstart/README.md

 az keyvault secret show --name "AppSecret" --vault-name "ContosoKeyVault"
 ```

 This command shows the secret information including the URI.
 After completing these steps, you should have a URI to a secret in an Azure Key Vault.
-Make note of this information.
-You need it in a later step.

 #### 5) Clone the Repo